w1ne/w1ne.github.io/_posts/personal/2022-12-19-Self-employed-tax-calc.md

 ## Where it can be arranged
 Starting a sole proprietorship can be done:

- - with electronic notification via mo.hu [https://www.nyilvantarto.hu/ugyseged/EgyeniVallalkozassalKapcsolatosUgyInditasa.xhtml], you need to register with ügyfélkapu first.
+ - with electronic notification via [mo.hu](https://www.nyilvantarto.hu/ugyseged/EgyeniVallalkozassalKapcsolatosUgyInditasa.xhtml), you need to register with ügyfélkapu first.
  - in person, at any local NAV customer service office.

 ## Necessary documents
 Nothing special.
 Either identity card, passport, driver’s license (in card format) or power of attorney must be presented as the original version.

 ## Expenditures